-We employ both commissioned police officers, who have the same powers and abilities as any other police officer, as well as non-commissioned security guards.
+We employ both commissioned police officers, who have the same powers and abilities as any other police officer, as well as non-commissioned public safety officers.

 The LSC Police Department provides a full range of police services, including escorts, motorist assists, and safety information.
 If you have any questions or concerns, please approach any of our police officers or security guards that you see patrolling our campuses on foot, on bicycles, in golf carts, or in marked police cars.
 They will be happy to talk with you, and will either provide you the information you need, or will direct you to the right person to resolve the issue.

 The LSC Police Criminal Investigations Unit provides a full range of investigative services.
 This unit is responsible for the follow up investigation of all crimes, as well as intelligence analysis and dissemination, forensic examination of crime scenes and associated evidence and case maintenance of ongoing long-term investigations.

 Special Protection and Response Team (SPR)